jxnblk/react-cxs/README.md

 **Experimental**

-✨
-Alternative `React.createElement` function which allows style objects to be passed to the className prop to generate CSS using [cxs](https://github.com/jxnblk/cxs)
+ϟ Alternative `React.createElement` function which allows style objects to be passed to the className prop to generate CSS using [cxs](https://github.com/jxnblk/cxs)

 ```sh
 npm i react-cxs